Kathanpatel403/Student-Performence-Analysis/README.md

 ## Project Overview

-I developed an innovative web application aimed at analyzing student performance using advanced machine learning techniques.
+I developed an innovative web application aimed at analyzing student performance using machine learning techniques.
 This project was an exciting blend of data science, web development, and cloud deployment, resulting in a powerful tool for educational insights.

 ## Project Highlights